More new homeowners are rejecting yesterday’s sentiment of owning their own castle, and buying investment properties before their own home instead.

 Dwelling values in several markets are rapidly outpacing wage growth, which means every year you spend saving for a deposit, the market is moving further out of reach.

 It can feel a little like running on a hamster wheel.

-‘Rentvesting’ is a smart property acquisition strategy that’s giving first homebuyers the opportunity to buy sooner rather than later.
+‘Rentvesting’ is a smart property acquisition strategy that’s giving first time property buyers the opportunity to buy sooner rather than later.

 It’s a lifeline for those who are trying to gain a foothold in a property market that’s essentially a moving target.